 - The image updates immediately so you can check your accuracy and adapt the coordinates.
 The above coordinates preview as below:

 - Generally, you should make the drop zones a little bit too big.
 It is better to occasionally grade an incorrect response right, than to ever grade a correct response as incorrect.
 Once all co-ordinates have been manually entered, you can save the changes and preview the question.

 Note: When dragging a marker, students must position the little circle top left of the marker in the centre of the area they have selected, not the whole marker, as this might cause confusion and an unexpected incorrect answer.

 Points for this question type: All drop zones are weighted identically.
-Only drop zones that are correctly labelled gain marks.
-There is no negative marking of drop zones that are incorrectly labelled.
+Only drop zones that are correctly labeled gain marks.
+There is no negative marking of drop zones that are incorrectly labeled.